ogs22/cookbook/glossary/ra.md

-An abbreviation for Right Ascension, a measure of the position of an astronomical object which corresponds to longitude on the earth\\'s surface.
+An abbreviation for Right Ascension, a measure of the position of an astronomical object which corresponds to longitude on the earth’s surface.